Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/editing_tools_test_suite.md

         ```markdown
         # The Tale of the Wandering Words

-        Once upon a time, in a digital kingdom, there lived a brave little variable named `hero`.
+        Once upon a time, in in a digital kingdom, there lived a brave little variable named `hero`.
         `hero` was always looking for adventure, but sometimes, `hero` would get lost.
         The wise old function, `guide_path`, always knew where `hero` should go.
         One day, `hero` decided to explore the `dark_forest` of the codebase.